supermileage/telemetry-web/README.md

 View the page [here](http://www.supermileage.ca/telemetrics-view/).
 You'll have to log in with the UBCST Google account for verification.

+### `npm run deploy`

+With the latest changes, the GitHub pages website can be updated by running that command.

 ### `npm start`

 Runs the app in the development mode.<br>